-The Bar Human Rights Committee is the international human rights arm of the Bar of England and Wales.
-It is independent of the Bar Council and and works to protect the rights of advocates, judges and human rights defenders around the world.
+The Bar Human Rights Committee of England and Wales (BHRC) is the independent, international human rights arm of the Bar of England and Wales, working to protect the rights of advocates, judges, and human rights defenders around the world.
 BHRC is concerned with defending the rule of law and internationally recognised legal standards relating to human rights and the right to a fair trial.
-The organisation is award winning for this work.
+It is autonomous of the Bar Council.